-Anxiety has a known effect on your body temperature, and during a panic attack you can feel yourself burning up.
-Only by reducing your anxiety can you stop these sensations forever.
-Take my free 7 minute anxiety test to find out more.
+Anxiety has a known effect on your body temperature, and during an anxiety attack you can feel yourself burning up.
+If you have severe anxiety, take our anxiety test to score your symptoms, compare it to others, and learn more about your personal anxiety.

 See a Doctor – Never Assume Anxiety

 If you've checked your temperature and you see that you have a fever, or you simply feel ill, see your doctor.
 Only a doctor can diagnose the cause of a fever and ensure that you're in good health.
 Even though anxiety causes a lot of different physical problems, anxiety is also generally harmless and a health issue is not.
 Never be afraid to visit a doctor if you're concerned.

 But if your doctor has ruled out all of these issues or you know you suffer from anxiety, you need to seek help.
 Take my free 7 minute anxiety test here to find out more about treatment options.

 The reality is that anxiety does not generally cause a fever.
 That's not to say it can't – many people report a low grade fever as a result of their anxiety, and stress does have a known impact on the body's ability to fight infections, so it wouldn't be a surprise to find out that stress has, in fact, caused a mild fever in your body.

 But as far as whether or not that temperature is noteworthy, it is very, very rare for stress to cause anything other than a 99.0 F temperature, and body temperature can fluctuate throughout the day.
 During an intense panic attack, some people have been found to show a 99.5 fahrenheit temperature, but medical science is pretty mixed on this issue.